 Since 1993, the CHR has served as Secretariat of the International Human Rights Network of Academies and Scholarly Societies, an international consortium of academies with a shared interest in human rights.

 For responses to Frequently Asked Questions about the CHR, click here.

-For questions, concerns, or comments about this website please contact the site administrator.
+Any questions, concerns, or comments about this website should be addressed to the site administrator.